Home

 Anger Management Technique for Career Starters

-What is your favourite anger management technique?
+What is your favorite anger management technique?

 In the early days of my career, one of my biggest weaknesses is the way I express my anger.
 I wouldn’t say I am an expert at anger management but I do know that I have improved tremendously across the years.
-I have even been asked to share my anger management technique with fellow colleagues when others realize that I had improved in controlling my temper.

 Anger management is a huge challenge today for a lot of managers.
 The pressures of work and stress increase the incidences of anger being expressed in the work environment.
 Knowing this, as a newbie in the workplace you need to be conscious of techniques that can help improve your weakness.